How to Make Homemade Light Brown Sugar

 Instructions

 • In the bowl of a stand mixer add the cane sugar and molasses.
-It helps if you add the cane sugar first, then create a small hole in the center and add the molasses in there.
+It helps if you add the cane sugar first, then create a small well in the center and add the molasses in there.
 This helps because then it won't stick to the sides right away and it will mix in more easily and more uniform from the start.

 • Turn the mixer on low, and mix until combined.
 Using a hard scraper spatula, scrape down the sides of the bowl and the paddle to remove excess molasses, and mix again.